0161 911 8001

 Our core purpose is our Catholic mission: ‘Let the light and splendour of Christ shine from within us all’.
 We place a strong emphasis on supporting each individual student to thrive and succeed in their education.
 We believe that high quality teaching and strong pastoral support are the key to enabling our students to make excellent progress, both are of the highest priority at St Antony’s.
 We have high expectations for all of our students and we are committed to finding and developing the talents they possess whilst supporting their academic progress and achievements.

 An academy such as St Antony’s is defined under the School Standards and Framework Act 1998 as having a religious character.
 Consequently, religious education and the content of collective worship are inspected under section 48 of the Education Act 2005.
-St Antony’s was judged as Good with Outstanding features in our last inspection.
+St Antony’s was judged as Requires Improvement overall, with two of the three areas inspected judged as Good in our last inspection.

 Please click here for the latest Section 48 Report.